NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

        - Live stream with MP4
     - To enable CloudFront click the radio button to create a CloudFront distribution for this channel.

-2. At this point you can now proceed to the AWS ElementalMediaLive setup.
+2. At this point, you can now proceed to the AWS ElementalMediaLive setup.
 	- Create a channel
 	- Specify a new output group in your AWS Elemental MediaLive channel for the AWS Elemental MediaPackage channel you create.

 3. Now you need to create an endpoint.
     - Click “ _Add endpoints_ ”.
     - ID: NexPlayerIntegrationGuideS3MpegDashEndpoint
-    - In this example we will create an MPEG-DASH endpoint,but you should know that Media Tailor also works with HLS.
+    - In this example, we will create a MPEG-DASH endpoint, but you should know that Media Tailor also works with HLS.
 	- Packager setting: DASH-ISO
 	- Save